ardanlabs/gotraining/topics/profiling/README.md

 	https://github.com/uber/go-torch

-Put some load of the web application for 2 minutes.
+Put some load of the web application.

-	go-wrk -m POST -c 10 -d 120 -no-ka "http://localhost:5000/search?term=house&cnn=on&bbc=on&nyt=on"
+	boom -m POST -c 8 -n 100000 "http://localhost:5000/search?term=house&cnn=on&bbc=on&nyt=on"

 Run the torch tool and visualize the profile.